 - string the constant expression produces a string or the value is enclosed in quotes - integer the constant expression does not produce a floating point value or the constant does not have a decimal point.
 Range = -2,147,483,648 to 2,147,483,647 - floating point.
-Range $\approx -1E38$ to 1E38
+Range $\approx -1E38$ to 1E38 limited by the size of the mantissa, which is $\pm 16,777,216$.
+If the attempt is made to express a floating-point constant outside of this range, precision may be lost.

 If the constant is not written as a decimal, the compiler treats the value as an integer.
 Integer and floating point values are represented by 32 bits.
 A floating-point value achieves its extended range by using a base-two exponential format.
-The range of integers that a floating-point value can reliably store is limited by the
+The range of integers that a floating-point value can reliably store is